osmocom/simtrace2/firmware/README.txt

 ```
 Accepted values: 0 (NO_TRACE) to 5 (DEBUG)

+The qmod specific option `ALLOW_PEER_ERASE` controls if the UART debug command to assert the peer SAM3S ERASE line is present in the code.
+Per default this is set to 0 to prevent accidentally erasing all firmware, including the DFU bootloader, which would then need to be flashed using SAM-BA or JTAG/SWD.
+Setting `ALLOW_PEER_ERASE` to 1 enables back the debug command and should be used only for debugging or development purposes.

 = Flashing

 To flash a firmware image follow the instructions provided in the [wiki](https://projects.osmocom.org/projects/simtrace2/wiki/).